-- Blank 4-Year Planning Sheet: This downloadable PDF worksheet serves as a template for making your own four-year plan.
+- Blank 4-Year Planning Worksheet: This fillable and downloadable PDF worksheet serves as a template for making your own four-year plan.

 - Degree Audit in WebAdvisor: Your degree audit tracks progress towards your degree in terms of fulfilling major requirements, general education requirements, and the total number of course credits needed to graduate.

 Take 34 course credits (at least 31 semester courses must be taken during the fall and spring semesters or summer transfer credits)

 - 2 credits: Interim Experience (IEX) courses (also known as “J-Term”)

 - .5 credit: Personal Fitness course from the Health and Exercise Science department (HES 100)

 - .5 credits: at least two Lifetime Activities classes from the HES course offerings

 Use the “What If” option on the Degree Audit if you…

 - Have not declared your major, but have an idea to explore

 - Have declared, but are changing your mind

 - Are curious about how close you might be to a potential major with the courses you have taken

-- Search for Classes Screen- in WebAdvisor: For Curriculum I students, click on the link of general education approvals at the bottom of the page to see your choices for fulfilling area requirements for the semester of your choice.
+- Search for Classes Screen- in WebAdvisor: For LAP students, click on the link of general education approvals at the top of the page to see your choices for fulfilling area requirements for the semester of your choice.

-- Catalog (Academic Bulletin): By department, there are course descriptions, which include pre-requisites that are needed, which semesters they are offered, and what CI area they fulfill.
+- Catalog (Academic Bulletin): By department, there are course descriptions, which include pre-requisites that are needed, which semesters they are offered, and what LAP area they fulfill.
 The Catalog will also give you a list of the classes that are required for a specific major.
-An electronic copy can be found here or a hard copy at the Academic Advising/Counseling Center in the Johnson Student Union.
+An electronic copy can be found here or a hard copy at the Academic Support Center, Johnson Student Union 204.

 - Pre-Health Interests: If you are interested in a pre-health field, visit the Health Professions website maintained by Career Development.There are sample four-year plans available for many pre-professional programs.